 How to Use Your Homemade Carpet Cleaner and Deodorizer

 Again, it’s really easy.
 Decant the mixture into a shaker, then shake liberally across your rug or carpet.
 Apply as evenly as possible.
 Leave for at least 10 minutes – ideally for around an hour.
 This allows the ingredients to absorb lingering odors and penetrate the carpet layers.
 Then simply vacuum thoroughly.
 And hey presto!
 Clean, fresh carpets!
+For a deeper clean, check out our Natural DIY Carpet Cleaner recipe.

 Now you’ve freshened and cleaned your carpets the natural way, are you itching to get out in the garden?
 If so, check out our “10 Things To Do In The Garden In Fall and Winter” and get your garden ready for the new growing season.